pizlonator/fil-c-website/source/pizlix.md

     sudo ../enter_container.sh -p

 This will launch a container suitable for building Pizlix.
+Note that this is a rootful privileged container.
+The purpose of using the container is to:

+- prevent bad things from happening to the host if the build script has a bug (since the build script must run as root), and
+- obviate the need to install all of the Pizlix build dependencies on your host.

-Then, from this container, do:
+The container should pop a shell in the `pizlix` directory.
+From inside this container, do:

     ./build.sh >& log.txt